 Things to Know Before You Go

-- If you're not prepared to look for a parking spot (availability is extremely limited), book a bus tour or a private tour that includes San Francisco hotel pickup and roundtrip transportation.
+- If you're not prepared to reserve a shuttle or parking spot in advance (availability is extremely limited), book a bus tour or a private tour that includes San Francisco hotel pickup and roundtrip transportation.

 - Walking tours and bike tours are among the most popular ways to see the area.